kevin-ng/Camjam_kit3_pico/README.md

 ### motor test code for pico

+Prior to test, need to patch wires from the pico to the controller kit. see [patch wire recommendation](#Patch-wire-recommendation) below.
 To test, install picozero and copy the file pico_jam.py into the /lib directory of pico device. use the following test code. the kit should move forward for 1 second then stop.